-The Dane County Lakes and Watershed Commission's charge is to protect and improve water quality, and the scenic, economic, recreational, and environmental value of Dane County's water resources.
+The Dane County Lakes and Watershed Commission's charge is to protect and improve water quality and the scenic, economic, recreational, and environmental value of Dane County's water resources.
 Dane County's lakes, rivers, and streams provide quality of life for all residents and are a foundation for our economy.
 We enjoy boating, fishing and paddling on the 69 lakes and ponds and the 52 rivers and streams.
 In addition to recreational activities, our waters also support industry and agriculture.
-Our groundwater resources are critically important, for the 523,645 residents who depend on it for drinking water and for the surface waters who depend on it for replenishment.
-The Dane County Lakes and Watershed Commission (LWC) recommends the following investments be part of the 2021 Dane County Budget.
-These investments build on current programs and leverage contributions of partners, including our cities, villages, and towns; the Madison Metropolitan Sewerage District; other private sector land and water managers, citizen volunteers, and others.
+Our groundwater resources are critically important, for the approximately 550,000 residents who depend on it for drinking water.
+Our groundwater resources also replenish our surface waters.
+The Dane County Lakes and Watershed Commission (LWC) recommends the following investments be part of the 2022 Dane County Budget.
+These investments build on current programs and leverage contributions of partners, including our cities, villages, and towns; the Madison Metropolitan Sewerage District; other private sector land and water managers; citizen volunteers; and others.